Roddy Bottum

-Roswell Christopher Bottum (born July 1, 1963) is an American musician, best known as the keyboardist for the San Francisco alternative metal band Faith No More.
+Roswell Christopher Bottum (born July 1, 1963) is an American musician, best known as the keyboardist for the San Francisco alternative metal band Faith No More, which he is one of the only three members who appeared on all of the band's albums, along with the founders Mike Bordin and Billy Gould.
 He is also guitarist and co-lead vocalist for the pop group Imperial Teen.

-In addition to his popular musical career, Bottum also scored three Hollywood movies and composed an opera entitled Sasquatch: The Opera, which premiered in New York in April 2015.
+In addition to his popular musical career, Bottum also scored three Hollywood movies and composed an opera titled Sasquatch: The Opera, which premiered in New York in April 2015.

 Early life

 Bottum was born July 1, 1963, in Los Angeles, California, to Roswell ("Ros") Bottum II (1936-1993) and Mary, née Hustead, both natives of South Dakota.
 Bottum has three sisters, Catherine, Elizabeth, and Stephanie.
 His father was a federal prosecutor for the United States District Court for the Southern District of California, who later went on to found the law firm Bottum and Feliton in 1981.
 His paternal grandfather was the South Dakota lawyer and politician Roswell Bottum; they descended from the farmer and politician Roswell Bottum, of Orwell, Vermont.

 Bottum was raised Roman Catholic.
 As a child, he studied classical piano.
 Bottum attended Loyola High School, a Jesuit Catholic school in Los Angeles, from which he graduated in 1981.
 He moved to San Francisco shortly after graduating to attend San Francisco State University in 1981 as a film major.